nlesc-nano/Tutorials/docs/3_simulation_box.rst

     psf_new.write('box_ordered.psf')

 We're almost there!
-The following section of the script, which is specific for the organic molecules in our structure, matches each atom name in the .psf to its corresponding atom type, which is specified in its .rtf file.
-The resulting .psf file, which looks like this:
+This section of the script, which is specific for the organic molecules in our structure, matches each atom name in the .psf to its corresponding atom type (for example ``C321`` and ``N3P3``) which is specified in its .rtf file.
+The resulting .psf file, which finally looks like this:

 ::